TiC-CLIP: Continual Training of CLIP Models: Related Work

 \section{Related Work}

+\textbf{Benchmarks for continual learning{} {} } Traditionally, the continual learning community has focused on domain, class, and task incremental benchmarks~\citep{hsu2018re,van2019three, zhou2023pycil} with artificial task boundaries (e.g., Split-CIFAR, Perm-MNIST).
+These benchmarks are often task-specific and present minimal or no meaningful evolution between adjacent tasks.
+Consequently, continual learning methods are often confined to these benchmarks and seldom scale to practical real-world scenarios \citep{cossu2022class,lin2021clear}.
+On the other hand, continual learning methods for CLIP models are primarily aimed at fine-tuning to improve performance on a single or on a sequence of disjoint downstream tasks~\citep{thengane2022clip,zheng2023preventing, ilharco2022patching}.
+Existing large-scale benchmarks for training CLIP models, e.g., Datacomp~\citep{gadre2023datacomp} and LAION-5B~\citep{schuhmann2022laion}, are curated to investigate methods and scaling laws to train state-of-the-art CLIP models in a single training run.
+In our work, we augment these existing datasets with temporal information to create benchmarks for continual pertaining of CLIP models.

-Neural networks trained on new data suffer from catastrophic forgetting of prior knowledge~\citep{sutton1986two,goodfellow2013empirical}.
-Continual learning literature has focused on benchmarks and methods to address this challenge~\citep{hadsell2020embracing} while concentrating on domain, class, or task incremental benchmarks~\citep{hsu2018re,van2019three} with artificial task boundaries (e.g., Split-CIFAR, Perm-MNIST).
-This results into benchmarks with minimal or no meaningfully evolution between adjacent tasks.
-Continual learning methods can be categorized broadly into i) regularization ii) replay, and iii) architecture-based methods.
-Regularization methods push the model to change slowly in the directions of prior knowledge and often incur additional memory/compute costs~\citep{kirkpatrick2017overcoming,mirzadeh2020dropout,mirzadeh2020understanding,farajtabar2020orthogonal}.
-Data replay methods retain all or a subset of the prior data for either retraining or regularization~\citep{lopez2017gradient,rebuffi2017icarl,chaudhry2018efficient}.
-Simple replay-based baselines can surpass various methods on standard benchmarks~\citep{lomonaco2022cvpr,balaji2020effectiveness,prabhu2020gdumb}.
-Lastly, architecture-based methods expand the model as new tasks arrive which limits their applicability in continually evolving environments~\citep{schwarz2018progress,rusu2016progressive}.
+\textbf{Continual learning methods {} {}} Common methods can be categorized into three categories: i) regularization, ii) replay, and iii) architecture-based methods.
+Regularization methods add a penalty to keep the fine-tuned model close to its initialization and often incur additional memory/compute costs \citep{kirkpatrick2017overcoming, mirzadeh2020dropout, mirzadeh2020understanding,farajtabar2020orthogonal}.
+Data replay methods retain all or a subset of the prior data for subsequent training~\citep{lopez2017gradient,rebuffi2017icarl,chaudhry2018efficient}.
+Simple replay-based baselines surpass various methods on standard benchmarks~\citep{lomonaco2022cvpr,balaji2020effectiveness,prabhu2020gdumb}.
+Lastly, architecture-based methods expand the model as new tasks arrive, limiting their applicability in evolving environments without clear task boundaries~\citep{schwarz2018progress,rusu2016progressive}.
+In this work, we compare popular continual learning methods with simple alternatives for continually pretraining of CLIP.